-The building represents the office and printing business of Colonel Marshall M. Murdock, founder and editor of the Wichita City Eagle.
+The Eagle represents the office and printing business of Marshall M. Murdock, founder and editor of the Wichita City Eagle.
 The Eagle was one of the first newspapers published in Wichita and has remained in continuous operation since that time.
-Murdock's title resulted from his service in the county militia during the Kansas-Missouri border skirmishes of 1864.

-Marsh Murdock was an ardent promoter of the city of Wichita throughout his life.
+Murdock was an ardent promoter of the city of Wichita throughout his life.
 He used his newspaper as a means to proclaim the advantages of life on this western frontier.
-He attracted new settlers and speculators by portraying Wichita as an oasis of civility and led community boosters in his vision to turn a frontier town into an enterprising city.
+He attracted new settlers and speculators by portraying Wichita as an oasis of civility.
+He led community boosters in his vision to turn a frontier town into an enterprising city.

 On his death in 1908, his wife Victoria Mayberry Murdock, took over the ownership of the Eagle and became one of the few women publishers of a big daily newspaper.
 At the time, it enjoyed the largest circulation in the state of Kansas.
 Victoria Murdock died in 1914.
 It was then that family legend revealed that Col. Murdock had created his well-known descriptor of Wichita, "Peerless Princess of the Plains", in honor of his wife.

 The interior exhibit represents a newspaper office and printing establishment of the early 1870's.
 The Editor's Office and reading room are replicated near the front door.
+The reading room is where citizens could read newspapers from across the nation.
 The back shop contains working presses, type cases, and associated equipment.